12-3 incident

-The 12-3 incident (一二·三事件; Motim 1-2-3) was a series of political demonstrations and riots against Portuguese colonial rule in Macau which occurred on 3 December 1966.
-The incident, inspired by the Cultural Revolution in the People's Republic of China (mainland China), occurred in direct response to a violent police crackdown by colonial authorities against local Chinese protesters demonstrating against corruption and colonialism in Macau.
+The 12-3 incident (一二·三事件; Motim 1-2-3) was a series of political demonstrations and riots against Portuguese colonial rule in Macau which occurred on December 3, 1966.
+The incident, inspired by the Cultural Revolution in the People's Republic of China (mainland China), occurred as a direct response to a violent police crackdown by colonial authorities against local Chinese protesters demonstrating against corruption and colonialism in Macau.
+Eight protesters were killed by the Portuguese-Macanese Police.

 Pressured by business leaders in Macau and the Chinese government, the colonial government agreed to meet the demands of the protesters and apologized for the police crackdown.
-Portuguese sovereignty over Macau severely diminished after the incident, leading to de facto Chinese suzerainty over the territory 33 years prior to the eventual official transfer of sovereignty.
+Portuguese sovereignty over Macau severely diminished after the incident, leading to de facto Chinese suzerainty over the territory 33 years prior to the eventual handover of Macau.

 Origins

-The Portuguese occupation of Macau is broadly divided into three different political periods.
+The Portuguese foundation of Macau is broadly divided into three different political periods.
 The first began with the establishment of the first Portuguese settlement in Macau in 1557 and lasted until 1849.
-During this period, the settlement administrators only had jurisdiction over the Portuguese community.
+During this period, the settlement administrators had jurisdiction only over the Portuguese community.
 The second period, known as the "colonial period", scholars generally place from 1849 to 1974.
 It was in this period that the Portuguese colonial administration began to take an active role in the lives of both the Portuguese and Chinese communities in Macau.

-On 26 March 1887, the Lisbon Protocol was signed, in which China recognized the "perpetual occupation and government of Macau" by Portugal, who, in turn, agreed never to surrender Macau to a third party without the consent of the Chinese government.
-This was reaffirmed in the Treaty of Peking on 1 December 1887.
+On March 26, 1887, the Lisbon Protocol was signed, in which China recognized the "perpetual occupation and government of Macau" by Portugal, who, in turn, agreed never to surrender Macau to a third party without the consent of the Chinese government.
+This was reaffirmed in the Treaty of Peking on December 1, 1887.
 Throughout the colonial administration of Macau, the development of Portuguese Macau stagnated due to a complex colonial bureaucracy and corruption.
 Racial segregation and division also existed throughout society.
 Within the governance of Macau, almost all government officers and civil service positions were held by Portuguese residents.

-In September 1945, the Republic of China's (ROC) Ministry of Foreign Affairs expressed to the Portuguese government its desire to transfer Macau back to Chinese control.
+In September 1945, the Republic of China's (ROC) Ministry of Foreign Affairs expressed to the Portuguese government its desire to hand over Macau back to Chinese control.
 However, due to the Chinese Civil War, discussions between the Kuomintang and the Portuguese were postponed indefinitely.
 The founding of the People's Republic of China (PRC) in 1949 caused a large number of refugees and Kuomintang supporters to flee from China to Macau.

 Before the 12-3 incident, the Kuomintang and the Chinese Communist Party both maintained a presence in Macau.
 With the founding of the PRC, the Portuguese colonial government opened unofficial relations with the PRC instead of the ROC, primarily due to the proximity of Macau to mainland China via their land border.
 Following the founding of the PRC, the influence of the communists grew substantially in Macau, especially among business leaders throughout the colony, while the influence of the nationalists decreased.